 The Nigerian town of Igbo-Ukwu is notable for archaeological sites where highly sophisticated bronze artifacts were discovered.

-Describe the discovery, production, and function Igbo bronze art, masquerades, sculptures, and mbari.
+Describe the discovery, production, and function of Igbo bronze art, masquerades, sculptures, and mbari

 Excavations in Igbo-Ukwu have found highly sophisticated bronzeartifacts from the earliest known age of bronze casting, dating to the ninth or tenth century CE.

 The three sites were discovered from 1938-1959 and include Igbo Isaiah (a shrine), Igbo Richard (a burial chamber), and Igbo Jonah (a cache).

-Artifacts are believed to be remnants from the burial of a highly important person.
+These artifacts are likely from the burial of a highly important person.
 They include ritualvessels, pendants, crowns and breastplates, jewelry, ceramics, copper and iron objects, and thousands of glass beads.

 The bronze castings, made in stages using the lost wax technique, illustrate the artisans' high level of skill.

-In addition to the artifacts at Igbo-Ukwu, the Igbo people are known for various other types of art including hammered jewelry, masks, Mbari houses, and mud sculptures.
+In addition to the artifacts at Igbo-Ukwu, the Igbo people are known for hammered jewelry, masks, Mbari houses, and mud sculptures.